Onestop-advanceAI/AML/README.md

 1. *Approach 1*

 Goto *VERIFICATIONS* >  *All Verifications* and retrieve the `transactionId` in the search box.
-In this way, you can get transaction detail info, e.g., status, input parameters, and decision result.
+In this way, you can get a transaction detail info, e.g., status, input parameters, and decision result.
 If there is `case` with this transaction, you can goto menu *CASES > All Cases* to review and finalize the case status in a similar way.

 2. *Approach 2*

-Retrieve transaction detail information via our Open API [`transaction query` ](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_query_result.md) with `transactionId` and *ADVAI_KEY*.
+Setup a callback method to receive transaction notifications and then get the detail screening result via our OpenAPI [`transaction query` ](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_query_result.md).
+After setuping the callback, OSP pushes transaction status change information(e.g., workflow id, tenant id, and transaction id and status) to customer side, when the transaction ends.
+Once receiving the notification, your can obtain the detail screening result using the `transaction query` API with your transaction id and *ADVAI_KEY*.

-3. *Approach 3*
+Additionally, you can also query a case detail information via [`case query`]().

-Setup a transaction callback method, and OSP will notify you when transaction ends.
-As this feature is not public currently, you need to contact our engineers to set it up.
+As callback setup is not open to public currently, you need to contact our engineers to set it up.
+Refer to Page[How to setup transaction callback]()